mazim-co/MMM-MyVolvo/README.md

 | `trip`              			| Display the last trip.
 Depature and Destination as well as the trip details. <br> ![](https://raw.githubusercontent.com/mazim-co/MMM-MyVolvo/master/gallery/trip_example.png)<br><br> **Type:** `boolean` <br> **Possible values:** `true` or `false` <br> **Default value:** `true`

 ## Volvo Graphic Gallery
-__Option 1:__ You can select your Volvo from the gallery folder.
+__Option 1:__ You can select your Volvo from the [graphics folder](https://github.com/mazim-co/MMM-MyVolvo/tree/main/graphics).
-   * As in the sample config above, write the .png file into next to `graphic: "file.png"`
+   * As in the sample config above, write the name of the .png file next to `graphic: "file.png"`

+   > **_NOTE:_**  Please access the folder to get the right name of the file from your graphic.
+For example in the overview it shows `XC90 Recharge` but the file is `xc90-hybrid.png`

 __Option 2:__ Upload your own graphic and save it in the graphic folder.
-You reference that as in Option
+You can reference that as described in Option 1.

 __Option 3:__ Hide the graphic by just leaving `graphic: ""` blank.